tgib23/ansible-playbook/README.md

 This playbook is for creating MapR cluster.
 I hope this will be another re-invention of mapr-installer.

+## Requirement

+* This ansible playbook assumes each node has the same disk setup for MFS, which means that if one node uses /dev/sdb,/dev/sdc,/dev/sdd then, other nodes also use the same disk path for MFS
+*

 ## Preparation
 * install ansible-playbook
 * ssh login to each node by root user without password